 The car marketer in front of me pointed out that selling positive messages works much better than negative messages.
 She suggested having people catch themselves doing something good and doing more of it.
 (A sentiment that I have used to promote this site over many years.)

-Amongst other panelists was Tracy Vegro of DECC.
-In common with other DECC staff that I've dealt with, seemed very open and candid and to be trying to Do The Right Thing.
+Amongst other panellists was Tracy Vegro of DECC.
+In common with other DECC staff that I have dealt with, seemed very open and candid and to be trying to Do The Right Thing.
 That alone is quite positive to me.

 The report is free and well worth a read or at least a skim; link below.